martinandrovich/hric-system/README.md

 ### Configuration

 Once a clean install of Linux is installed, there are [scripts][sh-dir] available for system configuration and installation of the real-time kernel.
+A [network configuration][franka-net-conf] is necesasry in order to communicate with the robot.

 > **NOTICE:**
 > The scripts modify several system parameters; it is recommend to examine the script and uncomment any unnecessary parts.